goreleaser/goreleaser/www/content/install.md

   -e GITHUB_TOKEN \
   -e DOCKER_USERNAME \
   -e DOCKER_PASSWORD \
+  -e DOCKER_REGISTRY \
   goreleaser/goreleaser release
 ```

 Note that the image will almost always have the last stable Go version.

+The `DOCKER_REGISTRY` environment variables can be left empty when you are
+releasing to the public docker registry.

 If you need more things, you are encouraged to have your own image.
 You can
 always use GoReleaser's [own Dockerfile][dockerfile] as an example though.